The U.S. is 64th out of 180 in the World Press Freedom Index.

 Reporters Without Borders uses economic, political, legislative, security and sociocultural indicators to analyze each country’s press freedoms.
 The United States, a country founded on First Amendment rights, including a free press and free speech, received a “problematic” score of 62 out of 100.
 But where there is news literacy, there is hope.
 After using our resources, 81% of students recognized that a free press is vital to a healthy democracy!
 When students understand their First Amendment rights, they value a free press.
 That’s where you come in.

-All gifts matched in honor of press freedom!
+Give in honor of press freedom

 Help us reach more kids.